Ryguy-1/Ryguy-1/README.md

 <p align="center">
-  - 🔭 I’m currently working on: Learning React!
+  - 🔭 I’m currently working on: Building a Startup Called Hymn!
  </p>
 <p align="center">
   - 📫 How to reach me: rylandbirchmeier@gmail.com / zbp6dw@virginia.edu
 </p>
 <p align="center">
-  - ⚡ Fun fact: I currently really like the person who thought of JSX
+  - ⚡ Fun fact: Just Started using Weights and Biases and I really like it
 </p>